Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Related Work

 \subsection{Multi-Agent Path Finding}

 MAPF \cite{stern2019multi} generally refers to planning in grid-like 2D environments with disk-robots, as found in warehouses.
 A common approach to solve this problem is conflict based \cite{sharon2015conflict} or priority based search (PBS) \cite{ma2019searching}.
-There are many works that improve upon the initial approach, such as improved CBS \cite{boyarski2015icbs}, or bounded suboptimal CBS \cite{li2021eecbs}, which scale to 1000s of agents.
+Many works improve upon the initial approach, such as improved CBS \cite{boyarski2015icbs}, or bounded suboptimal CBS \cite{li2021eecbs}, scaling to 1000s of agents.

-MAPD refers to the setting where we do not only intend to go from point A to point B, but traveling between multiple points of interest, as part of a single planning problem \cite{ma2017lifelong, salzman2020research}.
+Multi-agent pickup and delivery (MAPD) refers to the setting where we do not only intend to go from point A to point B, but traveling between multiple points of interest, as part of a single planning problem \cite{ma2017lifelong, salzman2020research}.
 While MAPD can be framed as lifelong MAPF problem, i.e., once an agent has finished its task of the MAPF problem, a new goal is assigned to the robot, these solvers are suboptimal \cite{mouratidis2024fools}.
-Multi-label A* \cite{grenouilleau2019multi} (MLA*) extends the classic A* algorithm to a sequence of multiple goals, and is able to optimally solve MAPD problems.
+Multi-label A* \cite{grenouilleau2019multi} extends the classic A* algorithm to a sequence of multiple goals, and is able to optimally solve MAPD problems.
 Both MAPF and MAPD planners typically assume that the environment remains unchanged over the planning duration.